Volpestyle/spatial-ui-lab/README.md

 - Starts the webcam via `getUserMedia`.
 - Runs `model.estimateHands(video)` each frame and feeds results to `GestureEngine.update`.
 - Calls `onCommand` with viewport commands.
+- Applies `mapCursorToViewport` (identity by default) before emitting cursor data or POINTER_CLICK so you can remap hand coordinates into a sub-viewport.
 - Draws a 2D cursor/debug overlay on the canvas.

 ## Quick start (dev)